deepakmahajan00/FootballLeague/README.md

-## Symfony 3 - UK Premier Football League
+## Symfony 3 - Premier Football League
+Football League, where many leagues and teams.

+In regards to the relationships between a league and a football team you can assume that a football league has many teams and a team can only play in a single football league.

 RESTful API for football leagues and teams.
 Team names from the UK Premier League!
 We would like you to create the following endpoints in the
 API:
 1. Get a list of football teams in a single league